Here's Our Rant About Takung Art Co. Ltd. (TKAT)

 TKAT’s Market Performance

-TKAT stocks went down by -4.66% for the week, with a monthly drop of -58.22% and a quarterly performance of -77.62%, while its annual performance rate touched 595.93%.
-The volatility ratio for the week stands at 19.57% while the volatility levels for the past 30 days are set at 15.38% for Takung Art Co.
+TKAT stocks went up by 15.82% for the week, with a monthly drop of -58.63% and a quarterly performance of -78.71%, while its annual performance rate touched 624.21%.
+The volatility ratio for the week stands at 20.47% while the volatility levels for the past 30 days are set at 17.21% for Takung Art Co.
 Ltd..
-The simple moving average for the period of the last 20 days is -36.58% for TKAT stocks with a simple moving average of -36.97% for the last 200 days.
+The simple moving average for the period of the last 20 days is -22.83% for TKAT stocks with a simple moving average of -38.29% for the last 200 days.

-During the last 5 trading sessions, TKAT fell by -4.66%, which changed the moving average for the period of 200-days by +562.79% in comparison to the 20-day moving average, which settled at $10.50.
+During the last 5 trading sessions, TKAT rose by +15.82%, which changed the moving average for the period of 200-days by +561.54% in comparison to the 20-day moving average, which settled at $8.47.
 In addition, Takung Art Co.
-Ltd. saw 370.27% in overturn over a single year, with a tendency to cut further gains.
+Ltd. saw 364.86% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading